-- 3.2.2 If the line manager is of the opinion based on the findings that further action is required, they will arrange for an assessment of the customers individual circumstances to take place by appropriate PCHA staff.
+- 3.2.1 Where the staff member believes the incident requires further action, they will bring the matter to the attention of their immediate line manager.
+The line manager will then carry out enquiries including reviewing the customer contact management system and phone records, speaking to other members of staff who may have dealt with the customer(s) concerned and checking known customer profile information. - 3.2.2 If the line manager is of the opinion based on the findings that further action is required, they will arrange for an assessment of the customers' individual circumstances to take place by appropriate PCHA staff.
 This will include checking for any known reasons why the customer may be classed as being vulnerable in any way. - 3.2.3 Where vulnerabilities are identified and these contribute to the unacceptable behaviours in terms of their contacts with PCHA they will in the first instance look to provide additional support, if none is already in place.
-This may include, as appropriate: - Referral to external support and advocacy agencies, including where necessary medical referrals - 3.2.4 Where no vulnerability is established or the provision of additional support does not make any difference to the nature of the contacts, PCHA will convene a case conference group, which will consist of the Director of Operations and Senior Housing Officer and other outside agencies as appropriate to determine the best approach for managing future contacts. - 3.2.5 This may include any or a combination of the following actions: - Limits may be placed on the amount of time PCHA staff spend on telephone conversations and personal contact with customers or only accepting calls at specified times - Placing restrictions on the means of communicating with customers e.g. in writing or via telephone only - Only communicating through an agreed third party or advocate agency - Requiring personal contacts to take place in the presence of a witness or at PCHA office facilities - Refusing to re-investigate issues that have previously been resolved - Where it is reported that customers are making abuse/ threats to staff, PCHA will not involve panels, however, it will open the 'case management file', commence the investigation and initiate the relevant action - 3.2.6 Where PCHA intends to place any restrictions on the means by which it will manage any customer contacts, the customer will be informed in their preferred communication method, and this will always be backed up with a letter outlining the same information.
+This may include referral to external support and advocacy agencies, including where necessary medical referrals. - 3.2.4 Where no vulnerability is established or the provision of additional support does not make any difference to the nature of the contact, PCHA will convene a case conference group, which will consist of the Director of Operations and Senior Housing Officer and other outside agencies as appropriate to determine the best approach for managing future contacts. - 3.2.5 This may include any or a combination of the following actions: - Limits may be placed on the amount of time PCHA staff spend on telephone conversations and personal contact with customers or only accepting calls at specified times - Placing restrictions on the means of communicating with customers e.g. in writing or via telephone only - Only communicating through an agreed third party or advocate agency - Requiring personal contacts to take place in the presence of a witness or at PCHA office facilities - Refusing to re-investigate issues that have previously been resolved - Where it is reported that customers are making abuse/ threats to staff, PCHA will not involve panels, however, it will open the 'case management file', commence the investigation and initiate the relevant action

+3.2.6 Where PCHA intends to place any restrictions on the means by which it will manage any customer contacts, the customer will be informed in their preferred communication method, and this will always be backed up with a letter outlining the same information.